-There have been no significant reductions in insurance coverage in the prior year, and settled claims have not exceeded coverage in any of the past three years.
+The Town carries commercial coverage for risks of loss.
+Settled claims have not exceeded coverage in the prior year, and settled claims have not exceeded coverage in any of the past three fiscal years.

-The Town carries commercial coverage for all other risks of loss.
 The Town does not carry flood insurance.

 In accordance with G.S.
 159-29, the Town's employees that have access to \$100 or more at any given time of the Town's funds are performance bonded through a commercial surety bond.
-The mayor and the town clerk are individually bonded for \$50,000.
+The finance officer is bonded for \$50,000.